EOSIO/history-tools/doc-proto/event-handlers.md

 ![Event Handler](event-handler.svg)

 An event handler receives input events, may optionally read and write to a database, and may optionally create additional events.
-An event handler may look like the following:
+Here's some example handlers for actions (a type of event):

 ```c++
 [[eosio::action]]